hashicorp/field-workshops-terraform/docs/slides/aws/terraform-cloud/index.md

 https://www.terraform.io/docs/backends/types/remote.html

 ???
-Please raise your right hand and repeat after me:
+**Please raise your right hand and repeat after me:**

-"I will never store credentials in my terraform workspace."
+**"I will never store credentials in my terraform workspace."**

+The reason for the stern warning is because users have been copying this .terraformrc file to github during training workshops.
+Don't do it.
+Edit the file once, put your token in, and leave it alone. dot-files are hidden for a reason.

 ---
 name: lab-exercise-0